maca134/arma-nradio/readme.md

 nRadio is a small mod for ARMA that allows clients to listen to internet radio mp3 streams.
 The mod includes a set of simple functions to interact with the extension and a basic "radio" dialog.
 Here is a small video of an earlier version: https://www.youtube.com/watch?v=SUQZwLJ8pTc

+#### Adding Stations To The Dialog

+If you take a look [here](https://github.com/maca134/arma-nradio/blob/master/sqf/nradio.hpp#L1), this is how the radio stations are defined.
+If you include the `nRadio` class in the mission's description.ext, the dialog will display those stations instead.

 ### Functions
 ##### Core
 Get status (STOP, WAITING, PLAYING):